Accelize/GettingStarted_Examples/Hardware/Xilinx_SDAccel/README.md

 # Accelize Getting Started
 ## Xilinx SDAccel example designs

-The following example design are based on [Xilinx SDAccel examples](https://github.com/Xilinx/SDAccel_Examples) Each of them shows a different context in which one could integrate the Accelize DRM IPs
+The following example designs are based on [Xilinx SDAccel examples](https://github.com/Xilinx/SDAccel_Examples) Each of them shows a different context in which one could integrate the Accelize DRM IPs

 | Name                       | Description                            | Status      |